sriharsha0806/POD-Primary-Object-Detection/README.md

     getModelsRBP.py script is used to implement the model generation and iterations but I failed to obtain any optimized recurrence weights.

+NOTE: I have not included the Proposals.npy as file is more than 100 MB.